 Surely, you are not going to carry your radio everywhere.
 Most CB radio hobbyists (and the truckers that use the CB radio service extensively to transmit and receive navigational information, traffic information, and chat with each other) have a static CB radio.
 Static as in it doesn’t move very much.
 They have it fitted in their cars so that they don’t have to be bothered by carrying it around.

-Mostly, you will be fitting your CB radio in your car dashboard.
+Mostly, you will be fitting your CB radio (check here for examples) in your car dashboard.
 You need it there because it becomes easy to access it, thus enabling you to seamlessly manipulate the channels and do your stuff.

 What are your options when you are looking for CB radio mounts?